peterlaursen/abf/products/README.txt

 What's new in Version 0.50?
 ===

+* The Windows version of the player now lives in "^/branches/win32".
+Snapshots of the player will be provided from that branch.
+* The player in trunk is only tested on FreeBSD and Ubuntu 18.04.
+* On FreeBSD, the player now uses much fewer resources than it did previously.
+* Fixed a long-standing bug in the player to do with input.
+It appeared that the first character was being misread, but that was not the case.
 * The abfencoder is now multithreaded meaning that conversion should be faster.
 * The player now also builds on Linux.
 * Added GPIO support for the ARM version.
 This is not built by default.
 To enable it, define GPIO while building the source.
 This has only been tested on a Raspberry Pi 2.
 We expect one button on pin 13.